carafelix/minimalist-library/README.md

 Licensed under [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/)

+## Learnt

+- Do not build a feature (in this case was a function to retrieve the house object internals) without having finished the actual object it consumes

 ## todo
 - integrate bit.ly for long url
 - integrate imgur for img hosting